ExpressTaxExempt

 • Line 2:

-• Provide information regarding contributions, grants, gifts, loans, scholarships, etc., programs.
+• Provide information regarding contributions, grants, gifts, loans, scholarships and programs.

 • Line 3: